DCLMakerSTEAM/PlottingwithPython1/README.md

 ## Start here!

+### Get set up to run Python programs

-To get started, follow the instructions to [set up your Windows environment](./windows).
+Follow these instructions to [set up your environment](./windows).

-## Intro to Python
+### New to programming?

 Python is the most popular language for data visualization.
 It has a very rich set of tools and documentation.
 For this class you do not need to write any Python code.
 ChatGPT will write code for you.
 But, you may run into problems.
-To solve the problems it will be useful to have a basic feel for what the code is doing.
+To ask ChatGPT to solve the problems for you it might be useful to have a basic feel for what code looks like.

-See the [Python introduction](./pythonIntro) to get a brief introduction to Python.
+See the [Python introduction](./pythonIntro) to get a brief look at some of the basic tools in Python.

 ## Visualization Module: Matplotlib for graphs